 The world conspired against Gabe Thursday.

-Imagine my surprise when my wounded second-grade warrior entered the kitchen ten minutes later, hands full of comb and brush and spray and gel.
-And with “One pass to the barbar.”
+Imagine my surprise when my wounded second-grade warrior entered the kitchen ten minutes later, hands full of comb, brush, mist and gel, and “One pass to the barbar.”

 Mom, I know you like me to do your hair.
 Can I fix it for you now?

-And so I was blessed by the best 40 minute barbar job any girl could ever get.
+I was blessed by the best forty-minute barbar job a girl could ever get.

-But the bigger blessing was knowing that this regal treatment came from a son who was learning to look outside of his pain.
+But the bigger gift was knowing that this regal treatment came from a son who was learning to look beyond his pain, learning that loving others is often the best way to brush our own terrible, horrible, no-good, very-bad, days away.

-So thanks, Mom, for all your good advice.
-And for the way you lived it.
-We’re learning to live like you.
+So thank you Mom, for your good advice.
+But more, thank you for the way you live it.

 She opens her mouth with wisdom and the teaching of kindness is on her tongue.